rcgarcia74/kinetica_install/README.md

 elevator=noop
 ```

-It should look something similar like this.
+It should look something similar below.
 ```
 default=0
 timeout=0